ApiLogicServer/Docs/docs/Tech-AI.md

       This process **leverages your existing IT infrastructure:** your IDE, GitHub, the cloud, your database… open source.

       > To give it a try, follow the procedure below.
 Allow 20 minutes, a bit more if you are new to Azure.
+This page is an article reprint, so does not have detailed testing instructions.
+For a more guided tour, see [GenAI Microservices Automation](Sample-Genai/){:target="_blank" rel="noopener"}.

 &nbsp;